• Skip to primary navigation

 Kayla

-Whether or not you eat dairy-free, don't let this stop you from making homemade cream of chicken soup.
-This stuff is a game changer in your dishes!
-Once you make this dairy-free cream of chicken soup, your taste buds just won't be satisfied with the stuff from the can.
+Dairy-Free Cream of Chicken Soup is a game changer in your dishes!
+Once you make it, your taste buds just won't be satisfied with the stuff from the can.
 Not even Campbells can compete!

 Print Recipe Pin Recipe